Our silver gelatin prints

 We love the silver gelatin print!

-Fibre-based is a slight misnomer as the majority of papers, photographic or not, are based on pupled fibres ranging from wood through to cloth, such as cotton.
+Fibre-based is a slight misnomer as the majority of papers, photographic or not, are based on pulped fibres ranging from wood through to cloth, such as cotton.

 In our context, fibre-based is one of the two basic types of paper available to a photographic printer; the other type is called ‘resin coated’.
-A resin coated paper has a layer added onto the light sensitive emulsion that resists the development chemicals soaking into the paper fibres.
+The resin coated paper will have an additional layer that resists the processing chemicals from soaking into the paper fibres.
+A fibre-based paper doesn’t have this layer of resin.

-A fibre-based paper will allow the development chemicals to reach and soak into the paper fibres, if given enough time.
-However, it can be more receptive to slight variations in the process recipes.
-This enables fine tuning of a printed image in development and is significantly more receptive to print toning.
-Additionally, the image printed on a fibre-based paper has a visual depth to it, almost a 3d quality, not seen with other types of papers.
+A fibre-based paper can allow the development chemicals to reach and soak into the paper fibres, if given enough time.
+This can enable fine tuning of a printed image through being more receptive to slight variations in the process recipes.
+Additionally, the image printed on a fibre-based paper have a visual depth to it, almost a 3d quality, not seen with other types of papers.

-“What is a darkroom?” – This question is not as odd as it may first appear, especially to those with some knowledge of analogue photography and silver gelatin prints.
+“What is a darkroom?” – This question is not as odd as it may first appear, as darkrooms are not as common as they used to be.

 Selenium toned or selenium toning is one of many additional process that can be applied to a photographic print, generally after the image has been printed.